wilsonzlin/ooml/README.md

 app.list.items.get(0).label = "1st item";
 ```

 Open up your console, use the `app` variable, and see how easy it is to utilise the DOM abstraction.
 Every constructed object is just composed of primitive values, arrays and more objects, which makes it extremely easy to traverse, manipulate and serialise at any level.
+Know who to use object and array literals?
+Congratulations, you can now make web apps.

 Now, lets quickly add some controls so the user can actually modify and save the list.
 As a bonus, we'll enable Markdown input, to show just how easy it is to use HTML and external libraries in ooml ([view it live](https://wilsonl.in/ooml/examples/to-do-list-2.html)):